130+ Python Interview Questions and Answers (2026 Updated)

 9. What data type would you use if you want to store the first and last names of a cricket team?

-I will use the dictionary in Python to store the data.
+I would use a dictionary in Python to store the first and last names as key-value pairs.

 10. What are pickling and unpickling in Python?